 - On mobile, a URL is preloaded after a user starts touching the link on their display, before releasing it.

 The above is the best combination in terms of performance gains and low utilization on your server and mobile device.
-The feature also data saver mode on mobile.
+The feature respects if you have data saver or low data mode enabled on your mobile device (Android, iPhone).
 If that is on, nothing will be preloaded.

 Because this feature works on mouse hover, it won’t show up on speed testing tools.
 But we encourage you to click around your site after you enable it.
 You should be able to feel the difference!